UMass-Rescue/License-Plate-Geolocator/README.md

 ## Setup Instructions
-Clone the repository.
+1) Clone the repository
-1) Run pip3 install -r requirements.txt.
+2) Run pip3 install -r requirements.txt.
 This installs all the necessary libraries.
-2) Run python3 app.py
+3) Run python3 app.py
-3) Open http://127.0.0.1:5000/ on any browser to view the UI.
+4) Open http://127.0.0.1:5000/ on any browser to view the UI.